-Calls are made at handstroke and affect the bells about to double dodge 4-5 down and the bell leaving the front.
+Calls are made at backstroke and only the two bells about to dodge together in 4-5 down are affected.
 Bells doing the frontwork are unaffected.
+All the calling positions are circled in the diagram to the left.

-Practice ringing Cat's Ears
+Practise ringing Cat's Ears